mutewinter/tapas-with-ember/README.md

 ```

 Open [`localhost:3333`](http://localhost:3333) and check out your brand new
 Ember app!
-Code changes you make will be automatically loaded in the browser.
-Edit [`index_route.coffee`](app/routes/index_route.coffee) to see live-updating
-in action.
+Every time you save a file, the browser will automatically refresh.

-Tapas with Ember runs Ember 1.3.2 out of the box.
-You can update to Beta or
+Tapas with Ember runs the latest release channel Ember.
+You can update to Beta
-Canary builds using the command below.
-It's also easy to install the latest
+or Canary builds using `cake ember:install`.
+It's also easy to install the
-Ember Data or Ember Model using the `cake` scripts below.
+latest Ember Data or Ember Model using the `cake` scripts below.

-## Deploying

-Tapas with Ember comes with a [Mina][] [deployment script][].

-1. Install Mina by running `gem install mina`
-1. Fill in your credentials in [`config/deploy.rb`][deployment script]
-1. Run `mina setup`
-1. Run `mina deploy`

 ## Frequently Asked Questions

 See [the FAQ][] in the Wiki for answers to questions like:

-* How do I Detect the Environment
+* How do I Detect the Environment?
 * How do I add another JavaScript / CoffeeScript Library?
-* How do I set Ember Feature Flags
+* How do I set Ember Feature Flags?

 ## Updating Libraries

 ### Install Latest Ember

-Tapas with Ember ships with Ember 1.3.2 already installed.
-You can update to
+Tapas with Ember ships with the latest release channel Ember.
+You can install
-the latest release from each channel by using the commands below.
+other versions of Ember using the commands below.

 ```bash
 cake ember:install